cis1912-fa25/cicd-lab/README.md

 ## Part 6: Creating the CD Workflow

-Now let's create a separate workflow that runs when code is merged to main.
-This will build and push our Docker image to Docker Hub.
+Now let's create a separate workflow (CD) that runs when code is merged to main.
+This will build and push our Docker image to Docker Hub, which should ultimately represent a production ready image.

 **Create `.github/workflows/cd.yml`:**